obsidianmd/obsidian-help/en/Obsidian Sync/Sync settings and file selection.md

 ---
 aliases:
   - Sync settings
+  - Selective syncing
+  - Obsidian Sync/Select files and settings to sync
+description: This page explains the Sync settings and guides you in selecting which files to sync.
 ---

+In addition to handling Deciding what to sync is managed in the Sync Core plugin settings.

+## Selective syncing

 Any files or settings synced to your [[Local and remote vaults|remote vault]] contribute to your [[Sync limitations#How large can each remote vault be|storage space]].
 By default, [[Introduction to Obsidian Sync|Obsidian Sync]] activates **selective sync** for the following file types:
 - Images